 The legal industry is grounded securely in tradition.
 Unfortunately, traditions of our past did not always reflect acceptable behavior, including how workplaces treated women.
 But that doesn’t mean that things can’t change.
 In fact, for the wellbeing of our female colleagues, they must.
 If you are a man, the best thing you can do to support positive change is to contribute to a harassment-free workplace by listening to, believing and addressing the experiences of your female colleagues to ensure that everyone – no matter who they are – can work free from hostilities.

 Do you have thoughts about the #MeToo campaign and the recent spate of high-profile sexual allegations made against prominent male professionals?
-I want to hear from you.
-Contact me, Keith Ecker, at firstname.lastname@example.org.
+Contact Terry M. Isner at email@example.com.